cnpem/epics-in-docker/README.md

         RUNDIR: /opt/REPOSITORY/iocBoot/YOUR_APP
         ENTRYPOINT: ./YOUR_ENTRYPOINT
 ```

+By default, the IOC will be built with statically linked EPICS libraries.
+If
+you **need** to link them dynamically, you must define the build target as
+`dynamic-link`.
+This will increase the resulting image size, since unused
+dependencies will also be copied.

+Some Docker versions don't use
+[BuildKit](https://docs.docker.com/build/buildkit/) by default, and it is
+necessary to enable it, for instance, by exporting `DOCKER_BUILDKIT=1` when
+building the IOC image, because the classic builder goes through all stages
+even when they are not needed or are known to fail.

 Additional build and runtime packages to be installed can be listed in `args`,
 under the `BUILD_PACKAGES` and `RUNTIME_PACKAGES` keys, respectively.
 It is not